My Team, My Companions and I

 Syldithas Myerheacmeath

-I ‘m not fully sure why he asks us to call him Jack.
-He swears it’s just “easier” to say, but I think maybe it’s his way of letting us in.
+I’m not fully sure why he asks people to call him “Jack.”
+He swears it’s because it’s “easier” to say, but I think maybe it’s his way of letting us in.
 Personally, I think his first name is lovely, even if his surname doesn’t quite roll off the common tongue.
 Jack is a Dragonborn soldier and has a tongue like a whip: dry, fast, and cruel only when you deserve it.
-He keeps his odd, ranged weapon of choice hidden like a forbidden truth, though its cacophonous roar stirs the desire to delve into its mysteries.
+He keeps his odd, ranged weapon of choice hidden from the public like a forbidden truth, though its cacophonous roar stirs the desire to delve into its mysteries.
 I won’t pry.
 There’s likely a good reason why he can’t talk about it.
-And I respect him.
+And I highly respect him and his secrets.
 He walks as if he’s always keeping watch.
 Like someone used to being the only one standing at the end.
 And yet, somehow, I’ve come to trust that if I fall, he’ll be there… likely exasperated and vocal the whole time, but there all the same.

 Raph’æl Ward